Indians pitcher Corey Kluber is Monday’s Box-Toppers Player of the Day, rising to fourth place in season player rankings.

 About Box-Toppers’ team abbreviations

-Kluber becomes the fifth player this season with 20 or more Box-Toppers points.
+Kluber becomes the sixth player this season with 20 or more Box-Toppers points.
 It is his fourth season with 20 or more points, tied with Curt Schilling for the fifth-most seasons with 20 or more points (since Box-Toppers tracking began in 1995).

 Kluber’s best season was 2014 when he had 25.8 Box-Toppers points with the Indians, first among AL pitchers and second among all players.
 He has also now earned 20 or more points in three straight seasons: